cronologic-de/ug_ndigo6g/source/hardware.rst

 Clock connections
 ~~~~~~~~~~~~~~~~~

-SMA connectors to connect an external clock or to access the internal clock
+Connectors to connect an external clock or to access the internal clock
 signal are located at the top of the board (see
 :numref:`Figure %s<fig hardware picture>`).

-Clk in
+Clk in (SMA)
     Connect your external 10 MHz clock signal here.
 Make sure to set
     :cpp:member:`ndigo6g12_init_parameters::clock_source` to
     :c:macro:`NDIGO6G12_CLOCK_SOURCE_SMA`.

-Clk out
+Clk out (SMA)
-    TBA
+    10 MHz output.
+This is either the internal clock signal, or an
+    external clock 10 MHz clock if one is used.

-Clk diff
+Clk diff (LEMO00)
-    TBA
+    Same as Clk out, but as a differential signal and with a LEMO00 connector.